-David Stolow teaches courses related to nonprofit management and social enterprise and is the Faculty Director for the Public and Nonprofit MBA Program at the Boston University School of Management.
+David Stolow teaches courses related to nonprofit management and social enterprise and is the Faculty Director for the Public and Nonprofit MBA Program at the Boston University Questrom School of Business.
 He is also a core instructor in the Institute for Nonprofit Management and Leadership.

-Prior to joining the School of Management faculty full-time in fall 2011, David served as a Lecturer for three years, teaching Social Entrepreneurship.
+Prior to joining the Questrom School of Business faculty full-time in fall 2011, David served as a Lecturer for three years, teaching Social Entrepreneurship.
 He also taught Education Reform and the Rise of Out of School Time at Lesley University from 2007-2011.

-David has previously served on the Board of Directors of Bright Futures Adoption Center, the Massachusetts Youth Service Alliance, the Home for Little Wanderers, Boston Childrenís Services, Health Leads, and Generations Incorporated.
+David has previously served on the Board of Directors of Bright Futures Adoption Center, the Massachusetts Youth Service Alliance, the Home for Little Wanderers, Boston Children’s Services, Health Leads, and Generations Incorporated.

-David graduated summa cum laude from Yale University in 1986 and holds a Masterís Degree in Public and Private Management from the Yale School of Management.
+David graduated summa cum laude from Yale University in 1986 and holds a Master’s Degree in Public and Private Management from the Yale School of Management.

 MPPM, Yale School of Management, 1990.

 co-lead mid-career executive education certificate program for rising nonprofit leaders through Questrom Executive Leadership Center